Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Methodology

 We introduce VFM distillation by expanding on the network described in \Cref{subsec:ms}.
-We pass $\text{I}^\text{O}_\text{g}$ to the optical VFM teacher $\Phi_\text{O}$ and $\text{I}^\text{O}_{\text{g}\cup\text{l}}$ to the student $\Phi_\text{s}$, mirroring our MS learning part of the network whilst using a separate 3-channel patch embedding layer for optical data before the encoder.
+We pass $\text{I}^\text{O}_\text{g}$ to the optical VFM teacher $\Phi_\text{O}$ and $\text{I}^\text{O}_{\text{g}+\text{l}}$ to the student $\Phi_\text{s}$, mirroring our MS learning part of the network whilst using a separate 3-channel patch embedding layer $pe^\text{O}$ for optical data before the encoder.
 To incorporate both global and pixel-level knowledge from $\Phi_\text{O}$, we distill the class token $\texttt{[cls]}_\text{F}$ and patch tokens $\texttt{[p]}_\text{F}$ from its final layer, as well as patch tokens $\texttt{[p]}_\text{mid}$ from an intermediate layer into corresponding student features.
 To achieve this, we introduce distinct projection heads $p_\text{s}^\text{cls}$, $p_\text{s}^\text{p1}$, and $p_\text{s}^\text{p2}$ for the student, which are separate from those used during MS training.
-This both aligns the feature dimension of the student to that of the teacher's, while also decoupling the projection heads between the optical and MS learning tasks, which has been shown to improve performance~\cite{oquab2024dinov}.
+This both aligns the feature dimension of the student with that of the teacher and decouples the projection heads between the optical and MS learning tasks, which has been shown to improve performance~\cite{oquab2024dinov}.
 We can then formulate the distillation loss for learning optical features as:

 and we obtain the final learning loss by minimizing both the MS and optical learning objectives:

 We thereby train both multispectral and optical features in unison without compromising either feature space.